Read our announcement about a partnership with Clalit IDN in Israel for Snap&Go

 In recent years, following several cases of medical malpractice and risk to human life, strict regulations in the field of digital management and documentation of medical implants inpatient files were put in place, requiring all hospitals in Israel and around the world to adopt.
 FDA’s UDI regulations are intended to help hospitals and healthcare providers to protect their patients from expired or recalled items, manage their inventory efficiently, improve the accuracy of patient billing and cost of care, reduce waste of medical implants.

-Although barcodes are considered a reliable technology, they can not stand the test of medical reality.
+Although barcodes are considered a reliable technology, they cannot stand the test of medical reality.
 In fact, they are unable to cope with the lack of standardization, their limited design and data structure.
 Barcode scanners are built to work universally across many different clinical workflows- but implant tracking and tissue tracking ain’t one of them.
 Misreading or mistyping a UDI record in the EHR can have devastating consequences.
-Just one incorrect letter or number in any of the device identifier (DI) and production identifier (PI) data fields is a serious risk to the patient!
+Just one incorrect letter or number in any of the device identifier (DI) and production identifier (PI) data fields is a serious risk to the patient and risks non compliance with UDI regulations!

 The installation of IDENTI systems in Clalit’s hospitals is a breakthrough at a world-class level.
 The implementation of these systems will make the Clalit hospital network the most advanced in the field of documenting and monitoring medical implants in patients’ files.